cloudify-cosmo/getcloudify.org/guide/3.0/plugin-chef.md

 ## Importing Chef attributes to runtime properties

-After each Chef run Cloudify will automatically store all Chef attributes (as they are seen at the end of Chef run) in runtime properties of the Cloudify node that cause the Chef run.
+After each Chef run, Cloudify will automatically store all the Chef attributes (as they are seen at the end of Chef run) in the runtime properties of the Cloudify node instance that cause the Chef run.
 The Chef attributes will be stored under runtime properties > `chef_attributes`.

 {%note title=Info%}
 For the export purposes, the attributes are stored in a temporary file named `node['cloudify']['attributes_output_file']` (which must not be changed) by Cloudify's Chef handler.
 {%endnote%}

 ## Using other node's Cloudify properties or Chef attributes

 When specifying `properties` > `chef_config` > `attributes`, you can use references to runtime properties and/or Chef attributes of other Cloudify nodes.

 {%note title=Note%}
-Make sure that the runtime properties and the Chef attributes you are referencing reside in a Cloudify node which already done the required operation (for the properties/attributes to be there).
+Make sure that the runtime properties and the Chef attributes you are referencing reside in a Cloudify node instance which has already done the required operation (for the properties/attributes to be there).
 I.e. make sure you have defined the correct relations between the referencing and the referenced nodes.
 {%endnote%}

 The reference is done using specifically constructed hash in place where the value should be specified.
 The options are: